 The beneficial ownership, either directly or indirectly, of more than 25% of the voting securities of a fund creates a presumption of control of the fund, under Section 2(a)(9) of the Investment Company Act of 1940.
-As of September 30, 2021, there were no shareholders owning more than 25% of the Fund's outstanding shares.
+As of September 30, 2022, Charles Schwab & Co., for the benefit of its customers, owned 32.4% of the Fund's outstanding shares.